 Reviving the fish farming

 In order to give the fishing families a livelihood, SWISSAID is helping to revive local fish farming.
 This creates an alternative to unsafe wild fish farming.
-As part of the project, 70 existing saltwater fish breeding ponds and around 20 freshwater fish breeding ponds are being newly built or existing ones are being repaired and made fit for use in order to breed milkfish or tilapia.
+As part of the project, 70 breeding ponds for saltwater fish and around 20 breeding ponds for freshwater fish are being either repaired or newly built and made fit for use in order to breed milkfish or tilapia.

 The project aims to help 1,000 fishing families to build, operate and profit from saltwater and freshwater fish breeding ponds.
-In the photo a family with fresh food for the fish.
+The photo shows a family with fresh food for the fish.

 From the pond to the counter